magoorden/NonblockingModularSupervisors/README.md

 # NonblockingModularSupervisors

-CIF models for the case study on model properties for nonblocking modular supervisors.
+CIF models for the case studies on model properties for nonblocking modular supervisors.

 Compatible with CIF version r9682, downloaded from: http://cif.se.wtb.tue.nl/